-Menendez, who is chair of the Senate Foreign Relations Committee has even talked about asking Congress to tighten those sanctions if Iran doesn't commit to a lasting deal.
-I'm joined now by Senator Bob Menendez.
+Menendez, who is chair of the Senate Foreign Relations Committee, has even talked about asking Congress to tighten those sanctions if Iran doesn't commit to a lasting deal.
+I'm joined now by Sen. Bob Menendez.
 Thanks for taking the time to speak with us.

 CORNISH: So it sound like playing bad cop versus good cop.

-CORNISH: Senator Menendez, what would you have liked to have seen in this temporary agreement with Iran that isn't there?
+CORNISH: Sen. Menendez, what would you have liked to have seen in this temporary agreement with Iran, that isn't there?

 CORNISH: So right now, the deal essentially freezes things in place.
 It says you can't build more.
 You can't bring more things online or into operation.
 You're saying that's not enough.

-CORNISH: Democratic Senator Bob Menendez of New Jersey.
+CORNISH: Democratic Sen. Bob Menendez, of New Jersey.
 He's head of the Foreign Relations Committee.
 Thank you so much for speaking with us.

 MENENDEZ: Thank you.
 Transcript provided by NPR, Copyright NPR.